2008 United States Senate special election in Wyoming

-The 2008 United States Senate special election in Wyoming took place on November 4, 2008, at the same time as the regular election to the United States Senate in Wyoming.
-The special election occurred to complete the third term of Republican incumbent Craig L. Thomas, who won reelection in 2006, but died in June 2007.
-Despite being a Democrat, Governor Dave Freudenthal was obliged by state law to appoint a Republican, and selected state senator John Barrasso, who was unopposed in the Republican primary and won the general election to fill the remainder of the term ending January 3, 2013.
+The 2008 United States Senate special election in Wyoming was held on November 4, 2008, to elect a member of the United States Senate to represent the state of Wyoming, to complete the term of Republican three-term incumbent Craig L. Thomas who died in June 2007.
+Republican appointee John Barrasso defeated Democratic nominee Nick Carter.

+Democratic governor Dave Freudenthal, who was obliged by state law to appoint a Republican, selected Barrasso, a state senator, who was unopposed in the Republican primary and won the general election to fill the remainder of the term ending January 3, 2013.
 This is the last time that both of Wyoming's U.S. Senate seats were concurrently up for election.

 Background

 Wyoming law dictates that when a U.S. Senate seat becomes vacant, the departing senator's state party at the time of the most recent election must create a list of three finalists, with the governor to select one of those candidates to fill the seat.
 Speculation about potential Republican challengers had included the other finalists to succeed Thomas, Cynthia Lummis and Tom Sansonetti; as well as former state House Speaker Randall Luthi, and former U.S. Attorney Matt Mead.